jtablesaw/tablesaw/docs/gettingstarted.md

 #### Filtering tables with selections

-Tables also use selections to perform filtering.
+We showed an example above of how to use the where() method to perform filtering.
 The basic approach is similar.

 ```java
 Table t = Table.create("test").addColumns(nc1, nc2);